Target-Aware Video Diffusion Models: Experiments

 \textbf{Cross-Attention Loss on Selective Blocks.} We evaluate the impact of applying cross-attention loss on different transformer blocks.
 For all experiments, we fix the number of blocks receiving the loss per training step to seven.
 We compare three strategies: (1) random seven blocks at each training step, (2) seven equally spaced blocks, and (3) blocks chosen using our proposed method.
 As shown in ~\cref{tab:ablation_layer}, our approach shows improved target alignments.

 \textbf{Cross-Attention Loss on Selective Regions.} In ~\cref{tab:ablation_area}, we examine how applying cross-attention loss on various regions of the cross-attention influences performance.
 The results indicate that the loss should be applied on the V2T cross-attention for better target alignment.
-This stems from the fact that V2T cross-attention weights directly impact the video latents, whereas T2V weights affect the video latents in subsequent blocks.
-See Supp.
-Mat. for details.

-\textbf{Cross-Attention Loss Weight.} In ~\cref{tab:ablation_lambda}, we analyze the impact of cross-attention loss coefficient $\lambda_{attn}$.
-When $\lambda_{attn}=0.0$, meaning the model is trained solely with the reconstruction loss, the target alignment performance is nearly identical to that of the CogVideoX fine-tuned on our dataset (\cref{tab:main} second row).
-This clearly demonstrates that incorporating the cross-attention loss is essential for target awareness of the model.
+\textbf{Cross-Attention Loss Weight.} In \cref{tab:ablation_lambda}, we analyze the impact of cross-attention loss coefficient $\lambda_{attn}$.
+When $\lambda_{attn}=0.0$, meaning the model is trained solely with the reconstruction loss, the target alignment performance is nearly identical to that of the CogVideoX fine-tuned on our dataset (\cref{tab:main}, second row).
+This demonstrates that simply introducing the mask does not, by itself, improve the target awareness of the model, and incorporating the cross-attention loss is essential.
 As we increase the loss weight, we observe a saturation of the contact score and set $\lambda_{attn}=0.1$.